 A growth mindset is more important than ever when it comes to the spiritual life.
 Because we are all called to become saints.

-Ultimately, believing that your relationship with God is set in stone is a rejection of His grace.
-If you don’t belief that you can change, that you can be made more holy, or that you can conquer habitual sin, you are doubting God’s power.
+Ultimately, believing that our relationship with God is set in stone is a rejection of His grace.
+If we don’t belief that you can change, that you can be made more holy, or that we can conquer habitual sin, we are doubting God’s power.
 Of course, none of these things can happen without the Christ’s saving gift of Himself.
 But they also demand an active participation.
-You have to be open to His radical power to transform.
+We have to be open to His radical power to transform.

 Further reading recommendations